-The Doris Duke International Clinical Research Fellowship (ICRF) from the Doris Duke Charitable Foundation provides an opportunity for up to three US medical students to complete a yearlong international clinical research project in one of four locations: India, Kenya, Peru or Tanzania.
-The fellowship begins in July and features classroom training during the fall before the fellows travel to the research location for 8-9 months to work on their project with mentorship from Duke Global Health Institute faculty and those from our partner universities, non-governmental organizations, and community practice settings.
+The Doris Duke International Clinical Research Fellowship (ICRF) from the Doris Duke Charitable Foundation provides an opportunity for up to three US medical students to complete a yearlong international clinical research project in one of four locations: Sri Lanka, Kenya, Peru or Tanzania.
+The fellowship begins in July and includes a detailed orientation before the fellows travel to the research location for a minimum of 8 months.
+There they will work on their project with mentorship from Duke Global Health Institute faculty and those from our partner universities, non-governmental organizations, and community practice settings.

 The goal of the fellowship is to produce future leaders in global health clinical research.

 The Doris Duke ICRF fellowship is open to US-based medical students with at least two years of medical school training who are planning to conduct clinical research in a low- or middle-income country.
 Three students will be selected each year.
 Interviews with select applicants will be conducted during the month of February.